 People that skate at the park are the meaning of “ride or die.”

 Many people like going to this park because when you’re skating there, it’s like suffering a wave.
 I always see people skate the pools and skate around the park.
 The skate park is meant to be like riding waves.
 That is called vert skating, where people skate pools and then transfer to another pool.

 The park is surrounded by a gate that goes around the whole skate park.
 Before entering the park you come face-to-face with the sign of the park.
 The smell of the park is “California love.”

 In the night, you could smell the hot dog lady making hot dogs and the churro guy coming through with his chart filled with warm churros.
-And if you’re lucky, the churro guy will hook it up with some free churros for a roach.
+And if you’re lucky, the churro guy will hook it up with some free churros.